MooVC/MooVC/README.md

 - Changed Collections.Generic.EnumerableExtensions.ProcessAllAsync to return IReadOnlyList<T> instead of IEnumerable<T>.
 - Changed Linq.EnumerableExtensions.IsEmpty extension so that it no longer accepts a null (**Breaking Change**).
 - Changed Linq.PagedResult<T> so that now implements IReadOnlyList<T> (**Breaking Change**).
+- Changed Linq.PagedResult<T> so that it behaves like a value type.
 - Changed Linq.Paging so that it can no longer be extended (**Breaking Change**).
+- Changed Linq.Paging so that it behaves like a value type.
 - Changed methods accepting a CancellationToken so that it is no longer an optional parameter (**Breaking Change**).
 - Changed the default CompressionLevel on each Compression implementation from SmallestSize to Optimal (**Breaking Change**).
 - Changed Threading.ICoordinatable<T> so that it no longer accepts a generic type (**Breaking Change**).